rwxrob/zet/20220109033455/README.md

-# Back to Double Sleep Schedule Again
+# Back to Bi-Modal Sleep Schedule

 Ever since vacation happened and somehow I landed back on my normal sleep schedule where I sleep twice a day I've felt a weird giddy